Skip to main content

 • Review - we’ll look at your application in more detail and might ask for more information to help us decide whether or not we can deal with your complaint.
 We might be able to resolve the problem for you at this stage.

-• Make an initial decision or resolve the problem - once we have enough information, the person working on your complaint will give their view on the matter unless they have been able to resolve the problem for you.
+• Make an initial decision or resolve the problem - once we have enough information, the person working on your complaint will give their view on the matter unless they have been able to informally resolve the problem for you.

 Review

 Before we can look into a problem we need to decide if it’s something we can deal with.
 We may have to ask you for additional information to help us decide this.
+There are some cases where we will not investigate the matter – for example, because another entity is better placed to deal with the complaint.

 Usually an application to The Pensions Ombudsman needs to be made within three years of when the event(s) you are complaining about happened or, if later, within three years of when you first knew about it (or ought to have known about it).
 We have some discretion in certain instances for the time limit to be extended.

-If we think the problem can’t be resolved at this stage, we will decide if the matter can be taken on for investigation.
+We will need to assess whether the matter can be taken on for investigation.
 This is called a jurisdiction decision.
+The complaints that we can take on for investigation is set out by legislation and jurisdiction decisions can be complex.
 We may decide that we can look at your entire complaint, or just aspects of it.
 Or we might decide that none of your complaint can be investigated.
+We will let you know what we have decided and why.

 If you don’t agree with our decision you will have an opportunity to explain why you disagree and ask us to reconsider.